Using your Blue Badge

 - on single and double yellow lines so long as there are no loading restrictions

 You can find more guidance on parking in the Blue Badge holder rights and responsibilities document.

 You must display the badge where it can be clearly read from outside the vehicle.
 The front of the badge should face upwards, showing the wheelchair symbol.

 Using a parking clock

 A Blue Badge holder must use a parking disc 'time clock' when there's a limit on how long you can park.

-Some councils have recently introduced Traffic Regulation Orders (TROs) to limit the length of time a Blue Badge holder can park on a single or double line within the city centre.
+Some councils in Scotland have recently introduced Traffic Regulation Orders (TROs) to limit the length of time a Blue Badge holder can park on a single or double line within the city centre.